barnii77/config.lvim/README.md

 - **Utils Category**: Explore utilities with `<Leader>u`

 ## Additional Notes
+using :retab n you can change tabs to n spaces

 e goes to end of word, w goes to start of next word Use `gl` to see diagnostics for current line
 Use `gd` to go to definition